VIAME/VIAME/README.md

 ------------------

-To install, extract the binaries and place them in a directory of your choosing, for example C:\Program Files\ on Windows or /opt/viame on Linux, or elsewhere.
+To install, extract the binaries and place them in a directory of your choosing, for example C:\Program Files on Windows or /opt/viame on Linux.
+Alternatively, any directory of your choosing.

 **Linux:**